Top 10 Black Friday smart home deals: Our favorite bargains of 2018

 Save 20 percent on the Ecobee4 with Remote Sensor, get a free Amazon Echo Dot See it at Best Buy.

-Barely a month old, the Google Home Hub basically staples a 7-inch touchscreen to the Google Home Mini, which lets you ask the Google Assistant to pull up a weather forecast, a recipe, a YouTube video, or one of a whole host of other screen-enabled use cases.
+Barely a month old, the Google Home Hub basically staples a 7-inch touchscreen to the Google Home Mini, so you can ask Google Assistant to pull up a weather forecast, a recipe, a YouTube video or one of a whole host of other screen-enabled features.
 We were fans of the design when we reviewed it, especially the Ambient Light feature that automatically dims the screen based on how bright or dark the room is.
-Also note that, unlike a lot of smart displays, this one doesn't have a camera at all, which might be addition by subtraction for privacy-minded users who want to use the thing at their bedside.
+Also note that, unlike a lot of smart displays, this one doesn't have a camera at all, which might be preferred by privacy-minded users who want to use the thing at their bedside.

 Numerous outlets are offering $70 off of the third-gen Nest Learning Thermostat for Black Friday, but as far as I know, only Dell is offering that same $70 discount on the Nest Thermostat E, which offers all of the same smarts in a white, plastic-bodied design that costs less to begin with.